User-friendly introduction to PAC-Bayes bounds: A Few PAC-Bayes Bounds

 More bounds are known, but it's not possible to mention all, so I apologize if I didn't cite a bound you like, or your bound.
-Some other variants will be discussed later, in Section~\ref{section:related}, in particular: bounds for unbounded losses $\ell$, bounds for non i.i.d data, and also some bounds where the KL divergence $KL(\rho\|\pi)$ is replaced by another divergence.
+Many refinments of the above bounds are discussed in a recent preprint by~\citet{rod2023}.
+Some other variants will be discussed later, especially in Section~\ref{section:related}: bounds for unbounded losses $\ell$, bounds for non i.i.d. data, and also some bounds where the KL divergence $KL(\rho\|\pi)$ is replaced by another divergence.

-\subsection{Tight generalization error bounds for deep learning}
+\section{Tight Generalization Error Bounds for Deep Learning}